-1.1 Share Purchase
+1.1 Share purchases

-The majority of company acquisitions are structured as Share Purchases.
-Consistent with international practice, the advantage of purchasing a company (often referred to as the Target) by buying its shares is that the Target continues in its existing form and the Purchaser merely steps into the shoes of the Vendor.
+The majority of company acquisitions are structured as share purchases.
+Consistent with international practice, the advantage of purchasing a company (often referred to as the target) by buying its shares is that the target continues in its existing form and the purchaser merely steps into the shoes of the vendor.
 With this form of purchase, it is the ownership of the company that is acquired (rather than just the assets and liabilities).
-As a result, in acquiring the company, the Purchaser acquires the company with both its assets and liabilities 'as is'.
-The level of awareness of, or disclosure to, the Purchaser of those assets and liabilities is not generally relevant in terms of what is acquired.
-However, in light of those principles, and the important related principle of caveat emptor, the SPA contains extensive representations, warranties and transaction specific indemnities from the Vendor (supplemented with disclosures, commonly in the form of a disclosure letter) following a due diligence exercise.
-As a result, the primary liability of a Vendor for undisclosed liabilities and obligations, or assets which fall short of expectation, is detailed in the contractual terms of the SPA.
+As a result, in acquiring the company, the purchaser acquires the company with both its assets and liabilities 'as is'.
+The level of awareness of, or disclosure to, the purchaser of those assets and liabilities is not generally relevant in terms of what is acquired.
+However, in light of those principles, and the important related principle of caveat emptor, the SPA contains extensive representations, warranties and transaction-specific indemnities from the vendor (supplemented with disclosures, commonly in the form of a disclosure letter) following a due diligence exercise.
+As a result, the primary liability of a vendor for undisclosed liabilities and obligations, or assets which fall short of expectation, is detailed in the contractual terms of the SPA.

-1.2 Asset Purchase
+1.2 Asset purchases

-With an Asset Purchase, the Vendor is the company and the company remains owned by the company's shareholders (not the Purchaser).
-This form of sale can be more advantageous to a Purchaser than a Share Purchase in circumstances where the Purchaser does not want to assume all of the Target's assets and liabilities.
-This may arise where there is specific interest in certain assets or uncertainty surrounding identifiable or hidden liabilities.
-In a scenario where known liabilities are unquantifiable, an Asset Purchase may also be the more attractive option.
-The Purchaser can cherry-pick the desired assets while avoiding undesired liabilities.
-The completion of an Asset Purchase is often more complicated than a Share Purchase because the agreement and ancillary documentation must provide for the transfer of title to different classes of assets (each with different transfer rules) rather than a single transfer of shares.
-European employment regulations make general provision for the transfer of employees on existing terms with the sale of a business (often referred to as 'TUPE') and add a further degree of complexity in in circumstances where employees transfer with the assets.
+With an asset purchase, the vendor is the company and the company remains owned by the company's shareholders (not the purchaser).
+This form of sale can be more advantageous to a purchaser than a share purchase in circumstances where the purchaser does not want to assume all the target's assets and liabilities.
+This may arise where there is specific interest in certain assets, or uncertainty surrounding identifiable or hidden liabilities.
+In a scenario where known liabilities are unquantifiable, an asset purchase may also be the more attractive option.
+The purchaser can cherry-pick the desired assets while avoiding undesired liabilities.
+The completion of an asset purchase is often more complicated than a share purchase because the agreement and ancillary documentation must provide for the transfer of title to different classes of assets (each with different transfer rules) rather than a single transfer of shares.
+European employment regulations make general provision for the transfer of employees on existing terms with the sale of a business (often referred to as TUPE) and add a further degree of complexity in in circumstances where employees transfer with the assets.

-Tax considerations can also have an impact on whether to structure a deal as a Share Purchase or an Asset Purchase.
-In terms of the sale transaction, stamp duty on a transfer of shares is charged at 1% of the market value of the shares purchased or the consideration paid (whichever is the higher), while the stamp duty payable on assets can be up to 2% depending on the class of assets purchased (with the exception of certain long-term leases which can attract rates of 6-12% based on average yearly rental yield).
-Additionally, with a Share Purchase the Vendor is the shareholder who receives the sale proceeds, whereas in an Asset Sale scenario, the company receives the sale proceeds in its capacity as Vendor.
-As a result, Asset Sales often require additional tax planning for the shareholders to receive any proceeds.
+Tax considerations can also have an impact on whether to structure a deal as a share purchase or an asset purchase.
+In terms of the sale transaction, stamp duty on a transfer of shares is charged at 1 per cent of the market value of the shares purchased or the consideration paid (whichever is the higher), while the stamp duty payable on assets can be up to 6 per cent depending on the class of assets purchased (with the exception of certain long-term leases, which can attract rates of 6-12 per cent based on average yearly rental yield).
+Additionally, with a share purchase the vendor is the shareholder who receives the sale proceeds, whereas in an asset sale scenario, the company receives the sale proceeds in its capacity as vendor.
+As a result, asset sales often require additional tax planning for the shareholders to receive any proceeds.

-1.3 Merger and Divisions of Private Companies under the Companies Act
+1.3 Merger and divisions of private companies under the Companies Act